 Phonics is taught systematically every day in the Early Years and Key Stage 1 classes.
+We follow the Letters and Sounds resource, which sets out clear principles and practice of high quality phonics.
 In Key Stage 2, the approach is carried on in spelling sessions and also in intervention programmes for children who need extra support.

 High-quality phonics teaching helps children develop their reading, writing, spelling and general communication skills.
 It helps secure the crucial skills of word recognition that enable children to read fluently, allowing them to concentrate on the meaning of the text.
 Activities are designed to teach word decoding and recognition skills as well as comprehension skills.

-The teaching of phonics is systematic, that is to say, it follows a carefully structured programme building on previous learning to secure children´s progress.
+The teaching of phonics is systematic.
+It follows a carefully structured programme building on previous learning to secure children´s progress.
 It is taught discretely and daily at a brisk pace.
 There are opportunities to apply phonic knowledge and skills across the curriculum and in activities such as whole class and guided reading, as well as reading independently.
 The children´s progress in developing and applying their phonic knowledge is carefully assessed and monitored.

 There are a wide range of reading books in classrooms and the school library.
-The principal reading scheme of the school is Oxford Reading Tree.
+The principal reading scheme of the school is Oxford Reading Tree alongside other schemes so that we can cater for the interests and needs of all our children.
 We encourage parents to read frequently with their children using their school reading books and books from home.